Moshe Reuven Azman: 2022 war response

 His adopted son Matityahu (Anton) Samborsky died on 12 September 2024 while fighting for the country's military on the front line with Russia.

 International relations

 Azman has dedicated himself to strengthening Israel-Ukraine relations.
 He has met several times with Prime Minister Benjamin Netanyahu to discuss the humanitarian crisis in Ukraine.
 Azman also received Nir Barkat in Ukraine.
 Barkat was the first Israeli politician to visit Ukraine since the beginning of the war.
 On October 28, 2022, Rabbi Azman hosted an event in collaboration with The Friends of Zion Museum.
-Attending were Benjamin Netanyahu, Nir Barkat, the Kosovan Ambassador to Israel and the Slovakian Ambassadors to Israel.
+Attending were Benjamin Netanyahu, Nir Barkat, the Kosovar Ambassador to Israel and the Slovak Ambassadors to Israel.

 In May 2023, Rabbi Azman visited London, where he met with former Prime Minister Boris Johnson; Chief Rabbi of the United Hebrew Congregations of the Commonwealth Ephraim Mirvis; Members of Parliament Luke Pollard, Alex Sobel, and Stephen Doughty; and John Alderdice, Baron Alderdice.
 They discussed the importance of Ukrainian-British solidarity and the implementation of Israeli technology in Ukraine, including water purification systems.